 While you might think about finding directions when you think of maps, the majority of users turn to Google Maps to search for businesses, just like they would inside Google itself.
 For example, typing in “mulch” will serve up local plant nurseries, landscapers, and other lawn care businesses who have optimized their listings.

-Have a physical location or showroom that features products, finishings, or display samples?
-Then you REALLY need to up your Google Maps game.
 If someone is out and about looking for what you offer, they’re probably using Google Maps and 50% of them will visit a physical location within a day of viewing search results.

 Put simply, Google Maps can help you attract new customers and shine in comparison to your competition – all at a local level.